 However, contractors must remain vigilant and ensure that the umbrella is compliant, a point we will address later in this article.

-Take home pay
+Calculating your take home pay

 Results based on 40 hours per week, zero expenses, to illustrate the potential take home earnings using tax code 1250L.